Lightning-AI/pytorch-lightning/docs/source/common/trainer.rst

 To profile individual steps during training and assist in identifying bottlenecks.

-See the :ref:`profiler documentation <profiler>`. for more details.
+See the :doc:`profiler documentation <../advanced/profiler>`. for more details.

 .. testcode::